-A lonely doctor who once occupied an unusual lakeside home begins exchanging love letters with its former resident, a frustrated architect.
+A lonely doctor, who once occupied an unusual lakeside house, begins exchanging love letters with its former resident, a frustrated architect.
 They must try to unravel the mystery behind their extraordinary romance before it's too late.

 Harry Sanborn is an aged music industry exec with a fondness for younger women like Marin, his latest trophy girlfriend.
 Things get a little awkward when Harry suffers a heart attack at the home of Marin's mother Erica.
 Left in the care of Erica and his doctor, a love triangle starts to take shape.
 Written by

 42 of 60 people found this review helpful.

 Was this review helpful to you?

 | Report this